 Target Demographics.
-The Company's target demographic will be local residents of Maui and the 25-55 year-old Lifestyles of Health and Sustainability ("LOHAS") segment that will travel to Maui for our warks demographic and the sustain a for a site of the segment that will travel to Maui for our surface.

-workshops, classes and events.
+The Company's target demographic will be local residents of Maui and the 25-55 year-old Lifestyles of Health and Sustainability ("LOHAS") segment that will travel to Maui for our workshops, classes and events.
 68 million Americans are included within the LOHAS demographic.
-LOHAS consumers cut across all age and demographic groups, comprising mainty of entrepreneurs, artists, writers, designers, scientists, doctors, lawyers, engineers, creative professionals, managers, venture capitalists, technicians, solution seekers, and socially conscious consumers.
+LOHAS consumers cut across all age and demographic groups, comprising mainly of entrepreneurs, artists, writers, designers, scientists, doctors, lawyers, engineers, creative professionals, managers, venture capitalists, technicians, solution seekers, and socially conscious consumers.
 As mentioned above, this is a rapidly growing \$290 billion market.
 As discussed in greater detail in this plan, the Company is targeting the West Maui due to its large LOHAS demographic and culture.